-- The nature and seriousness of the allegations;
+- The nature and seriousness of the allegations; and

-- Available CSLB resources, including budget and staffing
+- Available CSLB resources, including budget and staffing.

 If the complaint is not resolved at this point, CSLB may ask you to provide additional information and/or documentation.
-You may also be contacted by a CSLB Consumer Services Representative (CSR).
+You also may be contacted by a CSLB consumer services representative (CSR).
 If mediation is appropriate, the CSR will contact you and the contractor and attempt to mediate the dispute.

 If mediation is unsuccessful, the CSR may refer the complaint to the appropriate settlement option.
 These options could include referral to a CSLB arbitration program, assignment to an enforcement representative for investigation, or referral to alternative civil or dispute resolution methods.
 CSLB will determine the appropriate option, based on the facts of the case.